dr3amy3gg/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5 display the first 10 lines of /etc/passwd
 6 write a script that displays the third line of the file iacta
 7 write a script that creates a file named exactly "\\*\\\\'\"Best School\"\\'\\\\*$\\?\\*\\*\\*\\*\\*:)" containing the text 'Best School' ending by a new line
+8 write a script that write into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists it should be overwritten, and if not, create it